MajorLima/MajorLima/README.md

 **`Data Analyst | Business Intelligence`**

-Hi, I am Ayrise, I have a degree in Management and I'm currently completing a master's degree in Data Science at the Polytechnic School of Leiria.
+Hi, I am Ayrise, I have a degree in Management and I'm currently completing a master's degree in Data Science at the Polytechnic of Leiria.
 Below are some of the projects I worked on during my internship at a consulting company.
 These projects were end-to-end, so I was given responsibility for everything from ETL to the creation and publication of dashboards in Power BI Service.
 <br/>

 ## Power BI Service